 On 31 January 2020, the United Kingdom exited the European Union and entered into a transition period up to 31 December 2020.
-Refer to further details on Brexit in the Risk Overview section on pages 31 to 33.
+Refer to further details on Brexit in the Risk Overview section.

 Appointment of Joint Broker

 On 4 March 2020, the Board announced that Winterflood Securities Limited had been appointed as joint corporate broker and joint financial adviser with immediate effect.
 Winterflood Securities Limited would act alongside Nplus1 Singer Advisory LLP.